Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Write latency: 950ms

 The primary can’t keep up.
-We’ve optimized queries.
-We’ve offloaded reads.
+Queries are optimized.
+Reads are offloaded.
 But writes have to go to one place: the primary.

 Options: